Game Informer: Magazine

 In August 2019, after months of declining financials for GameStop, about half of the current Game Informer staff were let go, part of the larger cut of more than 120 jobs by GameStop as part of the store's effort to improve their financial performance.
 These included some staff members that had been working at Game Informer for over 10 years, some were out on vacation during the time of the layoff.
 As a result of the layoff, other Game Informer staff also left of their own will, including video editor Ben Hanson.
-Ben Hanson eventually started his own podcast called MinnMax, in the process recruiting some of the Gameinformer staff that was laid off.
-In March 2020 there was again another set of layoffs at Gameinformer, this time not affecting editors but instead people who worked in other departments of Gameinformer.
+Ben Hanson eventually started his own podcast called MinnMax, in the process recruiting some of the Game Informer staff that was laid off.
+In March 2020, there was again another set of layoffs at Game Informer, this time not affecting editors but instead people who worked in other departments of Game Informer.

-In late June 2020, longtime editor-in-chief and founder Andy McNamara announced he was leaving Game Informer, to be the Global Director of Integrated Comms for Shooters & Star Wars at Electronic Arts, and that former senior editor Andrew Reiner would be taking his place as editor-in-chief.
-Andy McNamara did eventually say that the layoffs had a big impact on him deciding to move on from Gameinformer.
+In late June 2020, longtime EIC McNamara announced he was leaving Game Informer, to be the Global Director of Integrated Comms for Shooters & Star Wars at Electronic Arts, and that former senior editor Andrew Reiner would be taking his place as EIC.
+McNamara, who had at the time stopped reviewing games for Game Informer, instead focused solely on writing stories and behind the scenes work, came back to give his final review, The Last of Us Part II.
+After leaving Game Informer, he eventually said that the layoffs had a big impact on his decision to move on.

 On November 4, 2021, the official website announced that every issue from then on would have a small print run variant known as Game Informer Gold.
-This version boasted high quality paper and an alternate cover, as well as being limited to 50 copies.
+This version uses high quality paper and an alternate cover and is limited to 50 copies.
 The first copy was given away on November 6 for their Extra Life charity livestream.